ellienguyendev/barista/README.md

 # Barista Full-stack App

-### Goal: Create an app that enables the cashier to enter the customer's name and their coffee order.
-Then add that order to a queue that the baristas can see and give them the ability to mark an order complete.
-Completed orders should show which barista completed the order and have their own list.
-App automatically says the customer's name out loud when an order is complete.
+### Goal: Full-stack app that that enables the cashier to enter the customer's name and their coffee order.
+Then that order is added to a queue that the baristas can see and give them the ability to mark an order complete.
+Completed orders are on a list show by which barista completed the order.
+App automatically says the customer's name out loud.

 ![alt tag](screenshot.png)
 ![alt tag](screenshot2.png)